-Tips for buying tickets: Tickets can be bought at the pumpkin stations, but are not available for purchase online.
+Tips for buying tickets: Pumpkin Stations are free to enter but you’ll need tickets for rides and activities.
+Tickets can be bought at the pumpkin stations, but are not available for purchase online.
 Visit their website to download a coupon for a free train ride.

 This annual Halloween event includes live entertainment, character meet-and-greets, costume contests, rides, and giant LEGO Halloween models.
 Kids can safely trick-or-treat at Treat Stations throughout the park with almost 1 million pieces of candy, attend the Heartlake City Fall Festival with Pumpkin Patch Build, go on the Ghost Cruise, or attend the AstroBash Dance Party.
 A special ticket to Brick-or-Treat Party Nights in addition to park admission is required.
 Spend the night at the LEGOLAND Hotel for added fun.

 - Saturday, September 29, and every Saturday in October (6th, 13th, 20th and 27th)